 In return for their investment, COCC's students will receive a stream of higher future earnings that will continue to grow through their working lives.
 As shown in Figure 2, mean earnings levels at the midpoint of the average-aged worker's career increase as people achieve higher levels of education.
-For example, the average associate degree completer from COCC will see an increase in earnings of \$9,000 each year compared to someone with a high school diploma or equivalent working life-time, this increase in earnings amounts to an undiscounted value of approximately \$324,000 in higher earnings.
+For example, the average associate degree completer from COCC will see an increase in earnings of \$9,000 each year compared to someone with a high school diploma or equivalent working in Oregon.
+This represents a 38% increase in annual earnings.
+Over a working lifetime, this increase in earnings amounts to an undiscounted value of approximately \$324,000 in higher earnings.